Compost tea – now part of landscape design?

 When we lived in Buffalo, we became warriors in the gypsy moth battle.
 One of the things we quickly learned was to check tree trunks for larvae, especially those trees with thick, rough bark where caterpillars could hide.
 It went without saying that burlap used to insulate tender plants came off as soon as possible in the spring, because that burlap was a great place for larvae to live as well.

-Back in Washington state, we don’t have a gypsy moth infestation (yet), but the lesson was retained: we don’t leave materials wrapped around the trunks or branches of trees.
-Other pests would find them just as hospitable as gypsy moths, and the dark, moist conditions would be wonderful for disease development.
+Back in Washington state, we don’t have a gypsy moth infestation (yet), but the lesson was retained: we don’t leave materials wrapped around the trunks or branches of trees.… Continue reading this article “Another lesson from my (eastcoast) garden”

 Milky Spore

 There are a lot of great products out there for controlling insect pests without using pesticides.
 Some of the best include insect diseases or predators which will attack the pest and not beneficial.
 For example, there are wasps that kill mealybugs and nematodes that attack grubs.
 Both of these products are pretty effective.
 That said there are also some products that just don’t work that well.
-One of them is known as milky spore disease.
+One of them is known as milky spore disease.… Continue reading this article “Milky Spore”

 Plants aren’t so cooperative after all